-Profile configuration file
+Profile

-When you complete the setup script, the information you enter is used to create the profile configuration file.
+When you complete the setup script, the information you enter is used to create the profile.
+Do not edit the profile manually, run the setup script to make any amendments to the profile.
 Each section of the profile includes parameters and options that determine how the IBM Spectrum Protect Snapshot backs up and restores data in your environment.
-For references, the following information explains the various parameters and options.
+The following information explains the various parameters and options.

-In the IBM Spectrum Protect Snapshot executable files, the profile is identified by the value specified for option -p.
+When you use IBM Spectrum Protect Snapshot executable commands, the profile is identified by the value that is specified for option -p.